September 9, 2019 | Abby Caviness

 Additionally, individuals who have high blood pressure, epilepsy, asthma, are pregnant, children, infants, and elderly should avoid certain oils or avoid them altogether until they have consulted their doctor.5

 Essential Oil Uses

-If you have administered an allergy test with your oil of choice and have researched and determined you are not at risk, you may proceed.
-When applied to the skin, essential oils and the plant chemicals contained in them are absorbed into the skin and into the bloodstream.
+If you pass an allergy test with your oil of choice and determine you are not allergic, you may proceed.
+When applied topically, essential oils are absorbed into the skin and into the bloodstream.
 When inhaled, the chemicals are carried through the air into your nose.
-Inhalation of essential oils are said to stimulate areas of your limbic system, which is the part of your brain that deals with emotions, behavior, sense of smell, and long-term memory.3
+Inhalation of essential oils is said to stimulate areas of your limbic system.
+This is the part of your brain that deals with emotions, behavior, sense of smell, and long-term memory.3

-Though the claimed benefits may happen for some people, it is important to understand and research your essential oils before using them.
+Though the claimed benefits may work for some people, it is important to research your essential oils before using them.
 In addition, essential oils should not take the place of consultation with your healthcare provider.
-If anything, you can use them in the place of a candle, but making sure you will not have an allergic reaction should always be your first step and main concern!
+If anything, you can use them in the place of a candle.
+However, making sure you will not have an allergic reaction should always be your first step and main concern!

 *This material is provided by USHEALTH Group for informational/educational purposes only and should not replace medical/clinical advice or direction from your health care provider.

 - Nazario, Brunilda, “Essential Oils Promise Help, But Beware the Risks,” WebMD.com, published August 13, 2018, https://www.webmd.com/beauty/news/20180813/essential-oils-promise-help-but-beware-the-risks

 - Young Living, “Essential Oils 101,” YoungLiving.com, published January 17, 2019, https://www.youngliving.com/blog/essential-oils-101/